Artistic Excellence from all over the world

-The Chelsea Old Town Hall was designed by John Brydon in 1885, an architect who was commissioned to realise very important projects including the Elizabeth Garrett Anderson Memorial Hospital, the Victoria Art Gallery in Bath and the Government Offices, Great George Street, London.
+The Chelsea Old Town Hall was designed by John Brydon in 1885, an architect who was realised significant projects including the Elizabeth Garrett Anderson Memorial Hospital, the Victoria Art Gallery in Bath and the Government Offices, Great George Street, London

 Awards & Prizes

-Biennale artists will be awarded numerous prizes that include a £5,000 GBP prize to other monetary awards and excellent exhibition opportunities
+Biennale artists will be awarded numerous recognitions that include £11,000 in cash prizes as well as other awards and opportunities

 Official Inauguration

-The Official inauguration of the London Art Biennale 2021 will take place on Wednesday 30th June 2021 and is strictly by invitation only.
+The Official inauguration of the London Art Biennale 2023 will take place on Wednesday 26th July 2023 and is strictly by invitation only reserved for art collectors, critics, art professionals, the selected artists and their guests.
 The London Art Biennale is free and open to the public on all other days

 Fabio Capello, England National team manager and football legend, with Biennale curator Peter Gagliardi